 By Ev Osmanovic

-Now Elsa Mizrael (of Babely Shades and Lake Urmia) is taking over the project with Seiiizkikk, a local multidisciplinary artist, producer, and educator.
+Now Elsa Mirzaei (of Lake Urmia) is taking over the project with Seiiizkikk, a local multidisciplinary artist, producer, and educator.
 Ev Osmanovic caught up with Elsa about the festival, taking place over the course of the weekend of May 4 and May 5 at General Assembly.

 Ev: The festival was a project between Babely Shades and Debaser.
 From my understanding, now it’s on you.
 So how does that change your responsibilities in terms of it?